 For a long time I didn’t know of any materials with graded language for Vietnamese language learners.
 Children’s books and comics can be helpful, but they are not the same thing as graded readers.

-After digging around, I’ve uncovered some real gems!
+After digging around, I’ve uncovered some real gems online!

 Level: elementary, low intermediate.

 The site provides bilingual articles, with both northern and southern audio of the Vietnamese text.
 Some articles are about common textbook topics such as family or education and some are more topical, news-style.

 - Watch their introductory guide on how to use the articles